 What this handoff must achieve

-Before onboarding begins, your process should produce:
+Before proposal review begins, your process should produce:

 - one agreed scope statement,